-The school opened its doors in September 1969.
-The first principal was Mr. John Vandervelden and student enrollment stood at 60.
 In 1980, CSS added Kindergarten to its elementary program – it was the first member school of the Society of Christian Schools in BC to do so.
-School enrollment grew throughout the 1980s and early 90s and the elementary campus was expanded twice during those years – adding a gym, kitchen, library, computer lab, and classrooms.
+School enrollment grew throughout the 1980s and early 90s, and the elementary campus was expanded twice during those years – adding a gym, kitchen, library, computer lab, and classrooms.

 The school principalship was passed to Mr. Ben DeRegt, then to Mr. Jim Bleeker and then to Mr. Norman Brouwer.

-In 2006, Mr. Ed Noot became the new principal and a task force was established to look at facilities needs at Unity.
+In 2006, Mr. Ed Noot became the new System Principal, and a task force was established to look at facilities needs at Unity.
 The task force recommended the sale of the elementary site on McNaught Road and the addition of a new elementary wing to the existing school on Hack-Brown Road.
 This proposal included the addition of 8 new classrooms for use by the middle/high school.
-This recommendation was approved by the Society in May 2007.
+The Society approved this recommendation in May 2007.

-In 2013, shortly after the move onto a single campus, Mr. Mike Campbell became the principal of Unity.
-Since the move to one campus, Unity experienced a time of tremendous growth, adding over 200 students in four years.
-This growth can be attributed to the new facility, a five-year strategic plan that was implemented in 2011, and Unity’s culture of care and community.
+Shortly after the move onto a single campus, Mr. Mike Campbell became the System Principal of Unity.
+From 2013 to 2017, Unity experienced tremendous growth, adding over 200 students.
+This growth was due to the new facility, a five-year strategic plan implemented in 2011, and Unity’s culture of care and community.
 The explosive growth created waitlists in many classes.
 The school board chose to grow to 1.5 classes per grade in elementary to help make Unity fully dual track from grades 8-12.
 The school board then mandated a building expansion task force to seek ways to add this classroom space.
-The result was the addition of four new classrooms and 2 bathrooms along the NE corner of the school.
+The result was the addition of four new classrooms and two bathrooms along the NE corner of the school.

-The school board led a new strategic planning process with a new five-year strategic that was launched in 2016.
-The strategic plan focuses on managing our school growth and using the growth to enhance all programs at Unity.
+The school board led a new strategic planning process with a new five-year strategic plan that was launched in 2016.
+The strategic plan focused on managing school growth and using the growth to enhance all programs at Unity.
 In 2017, Unity launched its metalwork program.